shockz-offsec/Scraping-Notion-Backup/README.md

 Can run on both Windows and Linux

+> !!
+At no time is the information (credentials, tokens) used in the script recompiled.!!

 ## Requirements & Instalation

 To use this tool, you need to have the Selenium module installed.
 You can install it by running the following command in your terminal: